Business, Paid Media, SEO

 Short and simple: report to your operations.

-You only have control over certain variables in regard to a client’s account, and reporting on anything outside of this scope, is not what the client wants to hear from you.
+You only have control over certain variables regarding a client’s account, and reporting on anything outside of this scope is not what the client wants to hear from you.

 4. Don’t state the obvious